itmo-infocom/UNIX-Linux-online-course/texts/week10/047_calculator_russian.md

 ```
 $ LANG=en_US.UTF-8 calc_ui
 ```
-In English again.
+In works.
 For other languages, we still have the same interface because we didn't translate the messages for them:
 ```
 $ LANG=zh_CN.UTF-8 calc_ui
 ```